ticean/magento-bitcoin/README.md

 Planned Features
 ---------------------------

+- Improve documentation.
 - Assign payment addresses to customer bitcoin accounts.
 - Improve checkout flow (with suggestions from store owners).
 - More Payment information in Admin order view.
 (Confirmation counts, etc...)
 - Identify orders that have not been paid within a configurable time threshold.
 - Improved localization.
 - Reports and merchant tools.
-- Add "We Accept Bitcoin" and "Pay With Bitcoin" logos.
+- Add "We Accept Bitcoin" and "Pay With Bitcoin" widgets.
 - Hell of a lot more...

-Some things you should do upon installation...
+Installation
 -----------------------------------------------------
+I plan to add better documentation to the Wiki.
+Please be sure to backup files and data before modifying your Magento instance.

+- Copy the files from this project into your Magento root.
+- Enable BTC currency for your store.
+- Go to Manage Currencies and import exchange rates.
+- Start Bitcoind.
+- Watch the hash money roll in.

+## Notes:

-- Magento doesn't provide a good way to override locales, so you will need to manually copy the locale files in /lib/Zend/Locale/Data
+- Magento doesn't provide a good way to override locales, so the core Zend locale files are overwritten.
-- Call me a lazy American bastard.
-As of now, only the EN Locale is modified.
-Submitted locales will be incorporated.
+- You must use the EN locale.
+Call me a lazy American bastard if you'd like.
+As of now, only the EN locale is modified.
+I'm happy to pull new locales.
-- If you've customized your order confirmation page, you might want to revisit.
-The same applies to transactional emails.
+- The module customizes the order confirmation page.
+You may need to integrate the changes if you've already customized that page.